LL Buchanan Lake

 Geese and ducks like it, a lot, especially its floating islands.
 Trumpeter swans resided on the lake awhile.
 Bald eagles are often in the area.
 A pair of ospreys nest at the lake.
 Herons, pelicans, cormorants, loons and other such birds enjoy the lake.
 Redwing Blackbirds, Goldfinches, and other small birds thrive in the vegetative habitat of two old settling ponds beside the lake.
 The fine folks in the Yakima Valley Audubon Society have a lot of great bird information for the area.

-The adjacent Swan Pond, with its beaver houses and beaver dams among the reeds, offers shallow water appreciated by the feeding waterfowl and nesting small birds.
-It is a natural wildlife gem viewable from the paved, higher foot path along the side of the pond.
+The adjacent Swan Pond, with its beaver house and beaver dams among the reeds, offers shallow water appreciated by the feeding waterfowl and nesting small birds.
+It is a natural wildlife habitat gem within the city, viewable from the paved, higher foot path along the side of the pond and lake.
+The concert of bird songs grace the area, and complement the carpet of bright native flowers with varied color themes naturally changing in several-year cycles.
+Delightful yellow iris gradually replaced the beautiful purple loosestrife, much to the expressed irritation of the government weed bureaucrats who view wildlife habitat and bird homes as "weeds" that must be destroyed.
+Pitiable government chaps rarely recognize or understand the real world outside their perpetually desperate agency budget excuses.

-Four small islands near the shore of the lake, and three artificial floating islands, enhance waterfowl nesting protection.
+Four small islands near the shore of the lake, and three artificial floating islands in the middle of the lake, enhance waterfowl nesting protection.
 The floating islands (Barney's Island, Pebbles Island and Betty's Island) drift around on long anchored tethers.
 They are each growing a small forest.
 Barney's Island is visible in the current GoogleEarth photo taken before the other two islands were launched.
-The Google Earth Panoramio option offers pictures of the islands.
+The Google Earth Panoramio (blue dot) option offers pictures of the islands.

-To enhance the lake shore, varied seedling trees are being planted each year, to eventually complement the adjacent Yakima Area Arboretum.
+To enhance the lake shore, varied species of seedling trees are being planted each year, to eventually complement the adjacent Yakima Area Arboretum.
 The tree planting and vegetation improvement projects benefit the visual esthetics and wildlife habitat.
-The current tree species list and photos are on the Trees page.
+The current tree species list and photos are on the Trees pages.
 The seedling trees are purchased from the good folks at Lawyer Nursery.
-The arboreal artistry of the LL and Laura Buchanan Lake Habitat is certain to make this one of Yakima's finest areas of the future.
+The arboreal artistry of the Leo and Laura Buchanan Lake Habitat is certain to make this one of Yakima's finest areas of the future.

 The Yakima Area Arboretum is just across a waterway along the south end of the lake property.
 The Arboretum has a spacious lawn planted with two of each tree species which can grow in central Washington.
 With the shrubs, over 2,000 plant species grow at the arboretum.
 It is a science-based arboretum open to members and the general public.
 The Japanese garden, visitor center solarium and meeting room are often rented for weddings, events and meetings.
 It is one of the priority places to visit in Yakima.
 A Yakima resident would distinguish herself or himself by showing visitors the Arboretum, as a member.
 A city park is adjacent to the Arboretum.